 - Payment disruption

 - Identity theft

 - Loss of members trust and reputational damage

 - Financial loss

 - Time cost

 - Failure to meet regulatory obligations

-- Fines issues by the Pensions Regulator
+- Fines issues by the Pensions Regulator or the Information Commissioner

-- 2) Who does this policy apply to?
+2) Who does this policy apply to?

 Pension Funds hold large amounts of exploitable personal data and assets which can make them a target for fraudsters, scammers and cyber criminals.
 Therefore steps need to be taken to protect both members and assets against cyber risk.